YAIR AGMON

 RESEARCH

-My research is concerned with the material and symbolic ways in which memory, records, and archives are made to erase histories and eliminate peoples under colonialism.
-I work primarily on Israel and Palestine and in the discplines of Archival Studies, Memory Studies, and Settler-Colonial Studies.
-I am also interested in using research methods that thinks through academic research and art praxis—photography especially—together, and produce scholarship that is both visual and textual.
+My research concerns the material and symbolic ways in which memory, records, and archives are made to discard peoples and histories under colonialism.
+I work primarily on Israel and Palestine in Archival Studies, Memory Studies, and Settler-Colonial Studies.
+I am also interested in visual research methods that combine academic and art praxis—photography especially.

-Currently I am working on my dissertation research titled “This Is Where It Began: Encounters at The City of David.”
-This project explores how settlers in East Jerusalem use memory practices to give purpose and meaning to a territorial project.
+Currently, I am working on my dissertation research titled “Dwelling on The Past: Memory, Discard, and Dispossession at The City of David National Park,” which explores how settlers in East Jerusalem use memory to give purpose and meaning to a territorial project in Palestinian East Jeruslaem.

 As a member of LAP (Librarians and Archivists with Palestine), I composed a syllabus titled Under Pressure: Representation, Information, and “The Archive” in Palestine, available to all.

-For more publication, confrence participation, and invited talks, go to my CV.
+For more publications, conference participation, and invited talks, go to my CV.

 View to East Jerusalem from The City of David National Park